 One special bond she made during her time at Athens State was with former College of Education faculty member Dr. Betty Dean Newman.
 Dr. Newman was there for Katie during every stage of her college and professional career.
 She served as either a professor that Katie studied under or as a friend she could go to for advice.
 Now, lifelong friends, Dr. Newman nominated Katie as the 2017 Outstanding Alumna from the College of Education, an award she attained.
 “It’s just been neat to see how at all those different stages she’s been there for me,” says Katie.
 “For her to take the time to do that, to honor me, was just very overwhelming.
 I admire her so much.”

-Katie graduated from Athens State in December 1997 and immediately began her graduate education at the University of Alabama.
+Katie graduated with a Bachelors in Elementary Education from Athens State in December 1997 and immediately began her graduate education at the University of Alabama.
 She received her Master’s degree in Elementary Education in 2000 and Ph.D. in Instructional Technology in 2004.
 Katie uses her story to motivate students that are grappling with the decision of quitting school.
 “We as part of universities, our culture is geared around student success.
 The thing I try to relay to the students I work with is, ‘Don’t give up.’
 Going to school was a struggle.
 I had to work full-time and go to school full-time while doing it, but I would not trade that experience.

 I grew up and I learned so much about myself and what I had in me.
 People like Betty Dean Newman saw my potential and were able to give me what I needed.
 Coupled with their expertise, I fulfilled my goal.”

 Since Katie knows firsthand how impactful professors can be in helping students achieve their goals, her advice to today’s students is to build meaningful relationships, ask questions, and not stop until their goal is met.
 “Just reach out,” Katie says.
 “Ask questions and try to find those people that are going to help you.
 They’re there.
 Those people are there.”